fdrgsp/qpm/README.md

 ## GPU & CUDA on Windows

+To use the GPU version of qpm on Windows, you need to have a compatible NVIDIA GPU and the corresponding CUDA toolkit installed.

 NOTE: [NVIDIA Drivers](https://www.nvidia.com/en-us/drivers/) should be already installed.

 You need to go through the following steps only once, just the first time you install qpm: